g0v/project-hub-mockup/README.md

 Jade -> HTML
 ------------
 * use Fire.app to build views/ to public/
-* if build doesn't work: jade -w views -o public
+* if build doesn't work: jade views -o public

 LiveScript -> Json
 ------------